FAQs: Michigan’s No Fault Auto Insurance Changes

 Will Changes in Auto Insurance Affect Family Members Who Drive my Car?

-• Do you have children (such as college students) who are using a vehicle titled in your name but have established residency elsewhere?
+• Do you have children (such as college students) using a vehicle titled in your name but have established residency elsewhere?

-• Do you live with someone (who is not a spouse or relative) who does not have his or her own insurance but drives a vehicle titled in your name?
+• Do you live with someone (who is not a spouse or relative) without insurance but driving a vehicle titled in your name?

 If you answer "yes" to either question, these individuals may no longer be covered under your auto policy.
 This change became effective on June 11, 2019.
 Claims processes and notification of these changes will vary by the insurance company.